Shree Krishna Bhakto Meera

-Shree Krishna Bhakto Meera is a 2021 Indian Bengali mythological drama television series which premiered on 26 July 2021 on Star Jalsha.
-It is also available on the digital platform Disney+ Hotstar before its telecast.
-It is produced by Nispal Singh and Surinder Singh under the banner of Surinder Films and stars Joey Debroy, Debadrita Basu, Arshiya Mukherjee, Ankit Mazumder and Prarabdhi Singha in lead roles.
+Shree Krishna Bhakto Meera is a 2021 Indian Bengali mythological drama television series that premiered on 26 July 2021 on Star Jalsha.
+It was also available on the digital platform Disney+ Hotstar before its release on TV.
+The series is produced by Nispal Singh and Surinder Singh under the banner of Surinder Films and stars Joey Debroy, Debadrita Basu, Arshiya Mukherjee, Ankit Mazumder and, Prarabdhi Singha in lead roles.

 Airing history

-The show launched on 26 July 2021 and was given the timeslot of 9pm, but was shifted to 11pm due to degrading target rating point.
+The show launched on 26 July 2021 and was given the 9 p.m. timeslot, but was shifted to 11 p.m. due to declining target rating points.
 The show ended 4 months later, on 5 December.

 Plot

-The story is a mythology based story about princess Meera, her marriage to Raja Bhojraj and devotion for Lord Krishna.
-Apart from the story of Meera's love and devotion for Lord Krishna, it also shows how her marriage life worked with Raja Bhojraj and how he protected her till her death.
+The story is a historical drama about Princess Meera, her marriage to Raja Bhojraj, and her devotion to Lord Krishna.
+Apart from the story of Meera's love and devotion for Lord Krishna, it also shows how her marriage life worked with Raja Bhojraj, and how he protected her until her death.